 I get so many question asking about specific exercises.
 How effective is a squat jump?
 Should I do front squats or back squats?
 Can I just do weighted push-ups if I don’t like benching?
 What about Zercher squats and Jefferson deadlifts?
 Which kind of bicep curl should I do?

 All these questions miss the point.
 Your focus doesn’t need to be on individual exercises unless you’re training to be an Olympic lifter or powerlifter.

-As a beginner, focusing on a balanced set of compound exercises and progressing linearly is more important than some random exercise you might find.
+In a weight training program for beginners, focusing on a balanced set of compound exercises and progressing linearly is more important than some random exercise you might find.